Trustmark-Initiative/tmf-shared-views/README.md

 To include the shared-views plugin in your application for versions up to 0.7: add implementation "shared.views:tmf-shared-views:0.5" (or whatever is the latest version) to your build.gradle file

-To include the shared-views plugin in your application for verisons 0.8 to current, for example: add implementation "edu.gatech.gtri.trustmark:tf-grails-shared-views:0.9.1"
+To include the shared-views plugin in your application for verisons 0.8 to current: add implementation "edu.gatech.gtri.trustmark:tf-grails-shared-views:0.8"